Speckope/finance-dashboard/README.md

+# Finance Dashboard
 Finance dashboard frontend implementation in React, Typescript, Styled-Components, Nivo.

+## Features

-Fully responsive website down to mobile screens.
+* Fully responsive website down to mobile screens.

-Clean code with reusable components and clear comments.
+* Clean code with reusable components and clear comments.

-Data visualization done using Nivo and real data, ready for pulling data from the backend and working as intended.
+* Data visualization done using Nivo and real data, ready for pulling data from the backend and working as intended.

-Beautiful light and dark theme with seamless transition between them, using CSS variables.
+* Beautiful light and dark theme with seamless transition between them, using CSS variables.

 Code implementation by Szymon Kucharski(speckope).
 Design by AR Shakir.